Study Trip to the Netherlands, 29-30 April 2025

 Job shadowing at I-team Global Headquarters – Inspiration for a New Level in the Cleaning Industry

-I-team Global, located in Eindhoven, left an indelible impression on us.
+I-team Global, located in Eindhoven, left an unforgettable impression on us.
 The company’s headquarters was built as a ‘Disneyland of Cleaning,’ a diverse environment where each room had a specific purpose and meaning.
 The future of cleaning was presented to us through innovation, practicality, and environmental sustainability.

 The focus was on smart equipment and work methods, where a strong emphasis was placed on ease of use, ergonomics, and accelerating the work process.
 I-mop, I-fiber, I-link, and the brand new Icobot – each product is designed not to replace humans, but to support them in a smarter way.
-We particularly liked their motto, “robots don’t replace, they collaborate,” which also opens up a broad discussion in Estonia about the role of cleaning technology.
+We particularly liked their motto, “robots don’t replace, they collaborate“, which also opens up a discussion in Estonia about the role of cleaning technology.

 The focus was on smart equipment and work methods, where a strong emphasis was placed on ease of use, ergonomics, and accelerating the work process.
 I-mop, I-fiber, I-link, and the brand new Icobot – each product is designed not to replace humans, but to support them in a smarter way.
-We particularly liked their motto, “robots don’t replace, they collaborate,” which also opens up a broad discussion in Estonia about the role of cleaning technology.
+We particularly liked their motto, “robots don’t replace, they collaborate“, which also opens up a discussion in Estonia about the role of cleaning technology.

 Practical Experience at NESO Training Center